Elliptic zastava: Introduction

-Let $G$ be an almost simple simply connected algebraic group over $\BC$.
 We denote by $\CB$ the flag variety of $G$.
-Let us also fix a pair of opposite Borel subgroups $B$, $B_-$ whose intersection is a maximal torus $T$.
 Let $\Lambda$ denote the cocharacter lattice of $T$; since $G$ is assumed to be simply connected, this is also the coroot lattice of $G$.
 We denote by $\Lambda_{\on{pos}}\subset \Lambda$ the sub-semigroup spanned by positive coroots.